apache/airflow/docs/apache-airflow/administration-and-deployment/modules_management.rst

 diagnose problems when modules are not loaded properly.

-Often you want to use your own python code in your Airflow deployment, for example common code, libraries, you might want to generate DAGs using shared python code and have several DAG python files.
+Often you want to use your own python code in your Airflow deployment, for example common code, libraries, you might want to generate Dags using shared python code and have several DAG python files.

 You can do it in one of those ways: